 PG&E’s Risk Management Approach

 PG&E notes there have been significant legislative and regulatory changes mandating a greater priority on safety.
 Among other things, it notes the enactment of the Natural Gas Pipeline Safety Act of 2011 (Pub.
 Util.
-Code § 955 et seq.), which
+Code §§ 955 et seq.), which

 requires gas corporations to develop a plan to “identify and minimize hazards and systemic risk” to protect the public and employees.
 It also requires gas corporations such as PG&E to develop safety plans that are consistent with “best practices in the gas industry.”